 The Owner shall use Reasonable Endeavours to liaise with Network Rail to design a scheme for reasonable improvements to the underside of Cricklewood Lane Railway Bridge such improvements to comprise lighting improvements and/or provision of public art.

-The Owner shall submit the details of such scheme to the Council for approval.
+The Owner shall submit the details of such scheme to the Council for written approval.

 The Owner shall use Reasonable Endeavours to secure the necessary consents (at no more than nominal cost) from Network Rail to carry out the approved improvements.